ibm-cloud-architecture/refarch-mq-messaging/README.md

 ```

 ### Configuring WebSphere Application Server to access MQ

-As the MDB will be deployed as EJB on WebSphere Application Server, we need to do some configuration:
+As the MDB will be deployed as EJB on WebSphere Application Server, we need to do some configuration within WAS using the Admin Console web app:

 #### Define Queue Connection Factory

 ![](docs/artifacts/image007.png)

+The hostname needs to match the MQ VM hostname and the port number the one sets up in previous listener configuration, as well as the server connection channel name:

 ![](docs/artifacts/image008.png)

 ![](docs/artifacts/image009.png)

 #### Defining Queues

+We are defining two queues also in WebSphere.
+The most important one is the `REQ.BROWN` one as this is the one used to get message from.
+The `RESP.BROWN` is more for testing.

 ![](docs/artifacts/image010.png)